Keto Market Growth and Trends Forecasts 2021

 • Accurate Quantification of Net Carbohydrates

 For many years, the meat industry was the main target for attack by both health and environmental organizations, and for a good reason.
 According to one report, an estimated 90 percent of animals farmed worldwide — and 99 percent of U.S. livestock — are raised on CAFOs (concentrated animal feeding operations), factory farms, or feedlots.”
 These highly concentrated animal “farms” require an enormous amount of antibiotics, growth hormones, and other inputs that are increasingly coming under attack for their adverse health effects.
-To name just one example, at least 60 percent of all antibiotics produced and used worldwide are used in animal production for both therapeutic and non-therapeutic purposes.
-The widespread use of these antimicrobial agents in animal husbandry has shown clear links to the development and spread of resistant bacteria.
+For example, at least 60 percent of all antibiotics produced and used worldwide are used in animal production for both therapeutic and non-therapeutic purposes.
+The widespread use of these antimicrobial agents in animal husbandry has shown clear links to developing and spreading resistant bacteria.

-Given these adverse effects associated with the factory farming of animals, consumers across the nation have widely accepted the promise of a healthy and environmentally-friendly form of animal agriculture.
+Given these adverse effects associated with the factory farming of animals, consumers across the nation have widely accepted the promise of a healthy and environmentally friendly form of animal agriculture.
 Regenerative agriculture is a holistic system of farming that prioritizes biodiversity, soil health, watersheds, and ecosystems.
-Within the particular context of livestock farming, regenerative agriculture emphasizes grass-fed and/or pasture-raised animals, better animal welfare practices, and frequent paddock rotation to regenerate barren soils while potentially sequestering enormous amounts of carbon dioxide from the atmosphere.
+In livestock farming, regenerative agriculture emphasizes grass-fed and/or pasture-raised animals, better animal welfare practices, and frequent paddock rotation to regenerate barren soils while potentially sequestering enormous amounts of carbon dioxide from the atmosphere.

 The Natural Resources Defense Council (NRDC) report states that “regenerative farming also benefits water quality and quantity.
-Less chemical and pesticide inputs on regenerative farms and ranches mean less chemical pollution impacting ground and surface water, and in turn, a reduction in harmful algal blooms and drinking water pollution.”
+Less chemical and pesticide inputs on regenerative farms and ranches mean less chemical pollution impacting ground and surface water, reducing harmful algal blooms and drinking water pollution.”

 The growth of regenerative, pasture-raised meat is slowly beginning to make its way into the mainstream, both of consumer values and major players within the industry.
 For example, transnational food companies such as General Mills plan to expand regenerative agriculture practices by one million acres by 2030.
 The company released a lifecycle assessment with one of its animal suppliers (White Oak Pastures) that shows farms’ net carbon benefit that practices regenerative grazing.